Andrea has a background in Myers-Briggs and Western astrology. She mostly writes about relationships.

 Confront your inner fears and anxieties to let yourself free.
 The chains are already loose, so go ahead and take them off.

 If people in your life are toxic, drop them.
 Look for people who are supportive and loving.
-Look for people who get on the same wavelength with you.
+Look for people who get on the same wavelength as you.

 - Quit smoking